oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

 Basic Options:
     -l, --lint                       Run only lint cops.
-    -x, --fix-layout                 Run only layout cops, with auto-correct on.
+    -x, --fix-layout                 Run only layout cops, with autocorrect on.
         --safe                       Run only safe cops.
         --except [COP1,COP2,...]
 Exclude the given cop(s).
         --only [COP1,COP2,...]
 Run only the given cop(s).